 - Who to Sue When a Robot Loses Your Fortune »

 Another election, another failure by polling companies to predict the result.
 Brexit in the UK, Trump in the US and now Morrison in Australia, who hadn't won a single poll in years.
 There's a clear lesson here: don't trust the pollsters (or the bookies, which were also predicting a comfortable Labor win).

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 33: Huawei go again was compiled by Justin Pyvis and delivered on 21 May 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.